SGA Elections will be held March 22, 23, & 24, 2023.

 - All candidates must submit a 50-word essay explaining their qualifications and the reason they feel they are the most qualified person for the position.

-Campaigning cannot begin until each candidate attends the Candidates’ Meetings!
+Campaigning cannot begin until each candidate attends the candidates meeting.

-Please read the following guidelines and regulations carefully.
+Please carefully read the following guidelines and regulations.
 Any candidate found in violation of one or more of the following regulations may be disqualified at the discretion of the Election Board.